UC-Berkeley-Extension/global/README.md

 - `drush si --existing-config`
 - Then note the password given at the end of installation.

+*Tip:* You can instead run the single shell command:
+- `/var/www/html/scripts/setup.sh`

-Visit https://global.ddev.site and login as `admin` with the password.
+Visit https://global.ddev.site and login as `admin` with the password provided to you.

 Hint: If you forget the password, use `drush uli` to get a login link.